What is a Mutual Fund?

 A mutual fund is a professionally managed investment scheme.
 It is run by an asset management company (AMC) which acts like a mediator for the retail investors.
 The AMC pools in money from a large number of investors and invests it in equity shares, bonds, money market instruments and other types of securities.
-Buying a mutual fund is like buying a small slice of a big pizza.
 Each investor, in return, is assigned a specific number of units proportionate to his invested amount in the fund.
 The investor is known as the unitholder.
 The unitholder shares the gains, losses, income and expenses of the fund in proportion to his investment in the fund.

-Each mutual scheme is managed by a fund manager.
+The fund manager manages your mutual fund plan.
 He frames the investment strategies based on the investment objectives of the fund.
-The fund manager tracks the fund portfolio on a daily basis and decides when to buy/sell the shares of the underlying asset class.
+The fund manager tracks the fund portfolio daily and decides when to buy/sell the shares of the underlying asset class.
 As a mutual fund investor, your mutual fund units depict your part of holdings in a specific scheme.
 These units are valued at Net Asset Value (NAV) which is determined at the end of every day.
 The NAV keeps fluctuating according to changes in the prices of fund’s holdings.
 A unitholder can purchase or redeem the units as per the prevailing NAV.
 He participates proportionally in the gain or loss of the fund.
 SEBI is the regulator of all the mutual funds in India.
 It formulates the fund provisions keeping the interests of the investor in mind

-There are many avenues available nowadays from where you can buy mutual fund units:
+There are various avenues from where you can buy mutual fund units:

 1. Direct Plans: You can approach the asset management company (AMC) and invest in direct plan of your choice.
 These plans have low expense ratio because they don’t charge distributor commission.
 Hence, you can earn a better rate of return